Glossary of research terms

-Cost sharing the university may offer in a proposal to reflect accurately the total resources necessary to complete a project or to make a proposal competitive.
+Cost sharing the university may offer in a proposal to accurately reflect the total resources necessary to complete a project or to make a proposal competitive.
 This offer is included in the award directly or by incorporation.
 Voluntary committed cost sharing expenses must be properly identified for cost accounting purposes, but generally are not included on financial reports to sponsors.
 See the VCU Cost Sharing Policy.

 Voluntary uncommitted cost sharing

-Cost sharing that is not committed or budgeted for in a sponsored agreement.
-It need not be tracked for cost accounting purposes or reported to the sponsor, and if it arises from faculty or other personnel effort, it is excluded from separate identification in effort reporting.
+Cost sharing that is not committed nor budgeted for in a sponsored agreement.
+It need not be tracked for cost accounting purposes nor reported to the sponsor, and if it arises from faculty or other personnel effort, it is excluded from separate identification in effort reporting.
 Voluntary uncommitted cost sharing most commonly results from a cost overrun on a project, or from researchers’ effort which is over and above that committed and budgeted for in a sponsored agreement.
 See the VCU Cost Sharing Policy.

 An individual who observes, assists in or conducts sponsored project or research activities on behalf of the university and who does not receive any academic credit or monetary compensation for these activities.

 Generally includes the economically disadvantaged, racial and ethnic minorities, pregnant women, the uninsured, low income children, the elderly, the homeless, those with human immunodeficiency virus (HIV), prisoners and those with other chronic health conditions, including mental illness.